blankenshipg17/ISPel-content-web-applications/web-apps/software_design_and_javaScript/file5/index.md

   * a number: 10
   * an object (JSON object)
   * an array: [1,2,3,4,5 …]
-  * a Boolean: True/False
+  * a Boolean: true/false
-  * Null: means empty
+  * null: means empty
 * <font color=red> Cannot</font>
   * a function
   * a date (usually use string in JSON for date)